tutao/tutanota/doc/BUILDING.md

 #### Pre-requisites:
 * An up-to-date version of Git is installed
-* An up-to-date version of Node.js is installed
+* A version of Node.js LTS 10.x is installed

 #### Build steps: